Longevity Diet for Senior Dogs

 One Daily Layer: Broad Support Without Chasing a Miracle

 Once the base diet is stable, some owners add a single daily layer aimed at whole-body aging biology rather than one symptom.
-The most important rule is sequence: establish the bowl first, then add one new element and track change signals for 4–6 weeks.
-This avoids the common trap of adding multiple products and never knowing what actually fits the dog’s needs.
+The most important rule is sequence: lock in the bowl first, then add one new element and track change signals for 4–6 weeks—so you actually learn what fits the dog.

 “A senior label matters less than matching calories to body condition.”